Pabal

 Pabal, is a panchayat village in Shirur Taluka in Pune district of state of Maharashtra, India.
 It is located in the northwest corner of the taluka, bordering on Ambegaon Taluka to the north and Khed Taluka to the west.
-It lies on the left (north) bank of the Vel River.
+It lies on the left (north) bank of the Welu River.
 Pabal is 39.34 km far from the district's main city of Pune.